Ehlmann-research-group/WISER/README.md

 environment using the `virtualenv` tool:

 ```
-# From inside the ISWorkbench directory
+# From inside the WISER directory
 virtualenv venv
 source venv/bin/activate
 ```

-Then, you can easily install all required dependencies:
+Then, you can easily install all required dependencies **in this order**:

 ```
 pip install numpy